tomsmeding/orthotope/README.md

 Arrays can be pretty printed.
 They are shown in the APL way:
-The innermost dimension on a line, the next dimension vertically, the next dimension vertically with an empty line in betwee, and so on.
+The innermost dimension on a line, the next dimension vertically, the next dimension vertically with an empty line in between, and so on.

 ```
 > pp m